OWASP/owasp-mastg/risks/MASVS-CRYPTO/1-strong-crypto/insecure-random/android-insecure-random-use/example-1/example.md

 ### Evaluation

 Review each of the reported instances.
-Some of them seem to be used for testing purposes, as indicated by the function names.

-However, the ones on lines 36 and 41 are used to generate random numbers for security purposes, in this case for generating authentication tokens.
+- Line 12 seems to be used to generate random numbers for security purposes, in this case for generating authentication tokens.
+- Line 17 is part of the function `get_random`.
+Review any calls to this function to ensure that the random number is not used in a security-relevant context.
+- Line 27 is part of the password generation function which is a security-critical operation.

+Note that line 37 did not trigger the rule because the random number is generated using `SecureRandom` which is a secure random number generator.